 Collecting data on customer experience is the easy bit.
 Analyzing customer survey results and putting data into action is the real challenge.
 Here are 5 hacks that you can implement to help you not only get more from but do more with, your customer data.

-There’s no disputing the incredible value that Voice of the Customer programs deliver.
+There’s no disputing the incredible value that Voice of the Customer programs delivers.
 It’s a complete gold mine of data that you can use to grow your business, streamline operations, improve the customer experience, and drive retention or loyalty programs.

 Collecting data on customer experience is the easy part.

 What’s more challenging is taking that data and actually analyzing it so it can make an impact on the business.
 Use these 5 hacks to help you analyze and work from your customer survey results.

 Hack #1: Get Clear on What You’re Trying to Measure

 Being able to analyze your results and drive action starts with having a clear idea of what you’re trying to measure.
 There’s so substitute for specificity, so take ample time up-front to determine the data you’re looking for.

 With a hypothesis in mind, you can then design the right survey questions to ask.
-For example, if you’re focused on a marketing campaign for a specific age group and getting feedback on the customer experience around it, measure based on those parameters.
+For example, if you’re focused on a marketing campaign for a specific age group and getting feedback on the customer experience around it, then measure based on those parameters.

 Don’t muddy the waters by gathering data from individuals or groups that aren’t part of what you need to note.
 That focus will make that data more valuable and ultimately, more impactful.